cloudfoundry/uaa/gem/README.md

-Cloudfoundry Uaa Gem
+CloudFoundry UAA Gem
 ====================

-Client gem for interacting with the Cloudfoundry UAA server.
+Client gem for interacting with the CloudFoundry UAA server.

 Set up a local ruby environment (so sudo not required):